Buffalo Clinic Shooting Trial: Gregory Ulrich Found Guilty Of All Charges

 BUFFALO, Minn.
-(WCCO) — Jurors have found Gregory Ulrich guilty of all 11 counts against him — including murder, attempted murder and setting off explosives — in last year’s deadly attack at the Allina Crossroads Clinic in Buffalo, which left one woman dead and four others seriously injured.
+(WCCO) — A jury deliberated for six hours Thursday before finding Gregory Ulrich guilty of all 11 counts against him — including murder, attempted murder and setting off explosives — for last year’s deadly attack at the Allina Crossroads Clinic in Buffalo, which left one woman dead and four others seriously injured.

+After the verdict was read, Wright County Prosecutor Brian Lutes, with clinic staff behind him, said the trial was easy because there was overwhelming evidence in their favor, but difficult when you consider the emotional toll Ulrich’s actions caused on the victims and Buffalo community.READ MORE: Man Accused In Buffalo Clinic Shooting Declines To Look At Survivors

+“You can’t imagine the terror that these people experienced because of what the defendant did.
+Again, innocent, helpless workers who went to work that day to help people who were just traumatized, and still are,” Lutes said.
+“That was the only acceptable sentence in the state’s view for the horrific crime that he committed and the way he shattered so many lives.

 He told the court he has been experiencing pain since 2016 after a surgery addressing scoliosis.
 He said he was given two months of pain medication, and was then cut off for refills despite persistent and unbearable pain.
 He said he asked over 50 medical professionals to help with his pain, and after being denied he sent letters to law enforcement, Sen. Amy Klobuchar and former President Donald Trump.